Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 How can I make my tile floor look shiny?

-To make your tile floor look shiny, clean it and then dry the tiles with a microfiber cloth.
-Another way is to use a specialized tile polish.
+To make your tile floor look shiny, clean and dry the tiles with a microfiber cloth.
+Alternatively, use a specialized tile polish.

 Looking for easy-to-clean ceramic tiles for your project?